Course overview

 Foundation year Work placement

-You illustrate ideas for film, games, animation, comics and so much more, focussing on pre-production, creating the look and functionality of characters, creatures, environments and props.
-You also consider illustrative storytelling with key moments, splash art and storyboarding.
+You focus on the pre-production process, creating the look and functionality of characters, creatures, environments and props.
+You explore the illustrative and storytelling side of concept art including key moments, splash art and storyboarding.

-You learn traditional drawing techniques, as well as a range of digital art tools such as Photoshop, Autodesk Maya, ZBrush and Blender.
+You learn using traditional drawing, as well as using digital art tools such as Adobe Photoshop, ZBrush and Blender.

 We are Europe’s first Adobe Creative Campus, giving you access to the suite of Adobe Creative Cloud tools and resources to help you develop your digital skills.